roryyarr/Rory-Tilling-Presentation/README.md

-# Tilling Presentation
+# Tessellating the Plane: from periodic tilling to the Hat and Spectre

 ## Description
-This repository contains a presentation on tilling, specifically focusing on periodic to aperiodic tilling.
+This repository contains a presentation on I gave a talk in the [ART Seminar](http://math.soimeme.org/~arunram/ARTseminar.html) at the University of Melbourne on 13th of May 2025.

+The talk specifically focused on periodic structures frieze groups, lattices and wallpaper groups.
+Then it shifted to aperiodic tillings, Wang tiles, Robinson tiles, Penrose tiles to the recent hat and spectre.

 ## Content
-- `presentation.pdf`: The main presentation file.
+- `rory-tilling-presentation.pdf`: The main presentation file.
 - `presentation.tex`: The LaTeX source code for the presentation.
 - `presentation.bib`: The bibliography file for the presentation.
 - `diagrams/`: A directory containing all the tikz diagrams.